PTegmark/Scratch-GANPaint/README.md

 ![Image of a Dropdown Menu](DropdownMenu.png)

-This list of field types (not including the dropdown menu) can also be found in the file "scratch-vm/scr/extension-support/argument-type.js".
+This list of field types (not including the dropdown menu) can also be found in the file "scratch-vm/src/extension-support/argument-type.js".

 As of when I write this, there is no support for creating custom field types using Scratch extensions.
 So, if you can implement your Scratch extension without creating any additional fields, that would be for the best.

 But what if you do need to create your own field type?
 How can you do that?
 I will provide you with the list of steps that I followed to set up my GAN Paint field as a new field type.
-Assuming that I haven't forgotten about anything, you should be able to repeat these steps yourself to set up your own custom field type.
-If my instructions do not work, consider meeting with someone from the Scratch team to get help if you can.
+Assuming that I haven't forgotten about anything important, you should be able to repeat these steps yourself to set up your own custom field type.
+If my instructions do not work, consider meeting with someone from the Scratch team to get help, if that option is open to you.

 ### The steps I followed to implement a new "ganpaint" field type

 1. I made a copy of the file "scratch-blocks/core/field_matrix.js".
 I named said copy "field_ganpaint.js", and saved it in the directory "scratch-blocks/core".

 2. "scratch-blocks/core/field_matrix.js" uses the namespace "Blockly.FieldMatrix".
-To ensure that "scratch-blocks/core/field_ganpaint.js" uses its own unique namespace, I replaced every appearance of "Blockly.FieldMatrix" with "Blockly.FieldGANPaint" inside of the "scratch-blocks/core/field_ganpaint.js" file.
+To ensure that "scratch-blocks/core/field_ganpaint.js" uses its own unique namespace, I replaced every appearance of the text "Blockly.FieldMatrix" in the file "scratch-blocks/core/field_ganpaint.js" with the text "Blockly.FieldGANPaint".

 3. I changed the line at the end of "scratch-blocks/core/field_matrix.js", which previously read: